darylhjd/mangadesk/README.md

 Works for Windows/Linux/macOS.

-## Usage
+## Usage ✍

 Simply choose the chapters you want to read to download.

-By default, all downloads are stored in a folder titled `./downloads`, relative to where you run the application.
+By default, all downloads are stored in a folder titled `downloads`, relative to where you run the application.

-However, you can change this by changing the `downloadDir` field in the `./usr/usr_config.json` file (this file only appears after running the application at least once!)
+However, you can change this by changing the `downloadDir` field in the `usr/usr_config.json` file (this file only appears after running the application at least once!)

-### Keybindings
+### Keybindings ⌨

 - Ctrl + L : Login/Logout
 - Ctrl + K : Keybindings/Help